Inspiration and advice for your building project

 (MORE: The Party Wall Act)

 The written quotes should itemise the work to be done, provide a breakdown of costs and a total, and state whether VAT is included.
-When you receive the bids, check whether there are any exclusions or caveats which might involve extra expense, and compare provisional sums for work such as foundations to make sure you are comparing like with like.
+When you receive the bids, check whether there are any caveats which might involve extra expense.
+Also, compare provisional sums for work such as foundations to make sure you are comparing like with like.

 (MORE: Quotes & Estimates)